Joshua-Riek/ubuntu-rockchip/README.md

 ## Highlights

 * Package management via apt using the official Ubuntu repositories
-* Uses the 5.10.110 Linux kernel built with arm64 flags
+* Uses the 5.10.110 Linux kernel
-* Boot from an SD Card, USB, or NVMe SSD
+* Boot from an SD Card, USB, NVMe or SATA SSD
 * 3D video hardware acceleration support via panfork
 * Fully working GNOME desktop using wayland
-* Chromium browser with smooth 4k video playback
+* Chromium browser with smooth 4k youtube video playback
 * MPV video player capable of smooth 4k video playback
 * Gstreamer can be used as an alternative 4k video player from the command line
 * Working Bluetooth and WiFi from the Orange Pi5 PCIe WiFi 6.0 module (AP6275P)